Bennyhwanggggg/WhatBot/backend/query_module/README.md

 # Query Module

 The query module is responsible for all communication related with Dialogflow.
 Messages are passed into this module for it to be processed by Dialogflow such that the intent and entites detected will be returned in the response, which will be used by the response module to do further processing.

+## Features

+### User Input Intent Classification

+Query Module will take the user input and pass it to Dialogflow through an API call.
+This API call gives us access to the AI NLP model we have pre-trained already on Dialogflow and will return us an result of which intent Dialogflow thinks the user query belong to and also the entities that exist in their query.
+These information are returned as a result of the API call.
+The query module then process this result to check if Dialogflow has high confidence or if Dialogflow has failed to detect any entities.
+If any of these occurs, query module will handle these tasks and then formulate the appropriate response to give to the Response Module.

+### Query Intent AI Training

+The `QueryTrainer` class in `train.py` is responsible for AI model training.
+This allows user to train new intent by simply providing some training data which follows the configuration in the instruction below.
+Through this feature, even when user only provide little training data, the `QueryTrainer` can still automatically generate variations of the training data to increase number of training phrases.
+More detail on the power of this feature in `ManagementModule`'s automatic AI training section.

-## How to train
+#### How to train

 The Dialogflow agent can be trained using the supplied data inside `training_data` folder.

 To train an entity: